b4stet/py_aqua/readme.md

     - `category` will be used in the gap analysis, to group items by theme, it refers to the id defined in `analysis.categories[].id` key
     - `priority` (eg. low/medium/high) corresponds to a weight in scoring, and a remediation priority in the report
 - each item, last, has a `reviewer` part, listing rules as a `qcm`, to deduce score and remediations from answers:
-    - `option` is the label, a default `Not Reviewed` being automatically added
+    - `option` is the label, a default `Not Reviewed` being automatically added.
+The keyword `disabled` discard the question in scoring
     - `score` is the value assigned to the review option
     - `status` (eg. ok/ko/partial) corresponds to the class of the review option, and will be used to depict quiz performance in the report
     - `helper` is a sentence indicating in which case reviewer should select this option
     - `review` is a sentence interpreting the review option and will appear in the report
     - `remediation` is a sentence indicating remediation when needed and will appear in the report

+Also, due to `id` and qcm `option` being used as keys in answers and review files, some constraints should be followed:
+- no white space (for qcm options, '_' are replaced by white space on rendering),
+- no '-',
+- keyword `review` is forbidden.

 ### Identifiers unicity
 Identifiers in quiz config must be unique within their category: